ctoruno/LAC-Reports/Outputs/Panama/Method/Panama_method.md

                                                         <b class="c-purple">GEOGRAPHY:</b> Thirty-two percent (32%) of respondents resided in rural areas and municipalities, while 68% of respondents resided in metro areas or cities.
                                                     </p>
                                                     <p class="mb-4">
-                                                        <b class="c-purple">RACIAL AND ETHNIC BACKGROUND:</b> Nearly one-third (30%) of respondents idnentified themselves as Afro-descendant, followed by Hispanic (29%), Indigenous (16%), Mestizo (3%), and five percent of respondents reported that they did not know.
+                                                        <b class="c-purple">RACIAL AND ETHNIC BACKGROUND:</b> Thirty-five percent (35%) of respondents identified themselves as Mestizo, followed by Afro-Panamanian (19%) and Indigenous (17%).
                                                     </p>
                                                     <p class="mb-4">
                                                         <b class="c-purple">GENDER:</b> Fifty-two percent (52%) of respondents were female and 48% were male.